NLO QCD corrections to Higgs boson plus jet production with full top-quark mass dependence: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In this letter we have presented for the first time NLO QCD corrections to Higgs boson plus jet production retaining the full top-quark mass dependence.
 We observe that the size of the NLO corrections is large but, for our choice of the renormalization and factorization scale, the $K$-factor is approximately constant above the top-quark threshold.
-Compared to \ftap predictions, the full two-loop contribution enhances the NLO predictions by about $6\%$ at the level of the total cross section and by about $8\%$ at the level of the differential transverse momentum distribution for $\pth \gtrsim 200~\GeV$.
-Despite a completely different $\pt$ scaling, the $K$-factors in the \heft and in the full theory behave in a very similar way above $200~\GeV$.
+Compared to \ftap predictions, the full two-loop contribution enhances the NLO predictions by about $1\%$ at the level of the total cross section, with nearly no dependence on the transverse momentum of the Higgs boson.
+Despite a completely different $\pt$ scaling, the $K$-factors in the \heft and in the full theory behave in a very similar way.

 The result removes the theoretical uncertainty on differential \Hj distributions due to the unknown top mass corrections at NLO in QCD.
 Besides the transverse momentum distribution, shown here, this calculation enables accurate predictions to be made also for other observables where the top-quark mass effects may play a significant role.